 In fact, you should be making this call even against an early position opener with this hand and many other, especially suited holdings.

-It is worth noting that, when defending the big blind, you will be out of position for the entire hand, which will prevent you from realizing some of your equity.
+It is worth noting that defending the big blind puts you out of position for the entire hand, which prevents you from realizing some of your equity.

 That said, the price you are getting is way too good to miss out on, and you should always proceed with a call in a situation like this.